 Abused men can reach out to the following organizations for help:

 More help for abuse

 Resources and references

 Advice and support helplines for abused men

-Worldwide: Visit Safe Horizon for a list of crisis hotlines, shelters, and other resources or International Directory of Domestic Violence Agencies.
+In other countries: Visit Safe Horizon for a list of crisis hotlines, shelters, and other resources or International Directory of Domestic Violence Agencies.